Package Label Test Surveys: How to Inform Decisions on New Packaging Designs

 Looking to have consumers fully test your products at home?
 Take a peek at our Ultimate Guide to In-Home Usage Tests (IHUTs).

-A Package Label Test Survey is a quantitative research survey designed to help an organization evaluate the opinions of consumers on different package labels or designs.
+A package testing market research project is often a quantitative research survey designed to help an organization evaluate the opinions of consumers on different package labels or designs.

 Metrics in a Package Label Test Survey might include: